-In response to comments received on the SDEIS, the Applicant Hudson Park Ossining, LLC (the "Applicant" or "Project Sponsor") modified the SDEIS plan as described below.
+In response to comments received on the SDEIS, the Applicant modified the SDEIS plan as described below.

 One additional unit, for a total of 96, has been added to the SFEIS Plan versus the SDEIS Plan.
 The Planning Board raised concerns with the heights of the proposed townhouses and retaining walls adjacent to First and Second Avenues, which were discussed in the SDEIS.
 As such, the Applicant substantially redesigned this area by reducing the number of units from thirty-two (32) to ten (10) units.
-Additionally, the newly designed units are a full story lower in height, the setbacks from the adjoining property line have been increased, the retaining walls have been reduced in height to approximately 8 feet at their highest.
+Additionally, the newly designed units are a full story lower in height, the setbacks from the adjoining property line have been increased, the retaining walls have been reduced in height to approximately 8 feet at their highest, and the setback area may include gravel fill to also lower the perceived height of the retaining walls.
 Additionally, the walls would be fully landscaped with native ornamental shrubs and grasses such as Northern Bayberry, Elderberry, Big Bluestem and Indian Grass, which would be added between the two wall tiers, as well as at the top of the wall.
 Large trees would not be planted in these zones in order to preserve the geo-grid necessary to fortify the proposed walls.
-Larger deciduous and evergreen trees such as Red Maple, Red Oak, Eastern Red Cedar, Western Red Cedar, and American Holly would be planted between the buildings at the top of the wall and outside the geo-grid zone behind the walls where appropriate.
+Larger deciduous and evergreen trees such as Red Maple, Red Oak, Eastern Red Cedar, Western Red Cedar, Green Giant Arborvitae and American Holly would be planted between the buildings at the top of the wall and outside the geo-grid zone behind the walls where appropriate.
 Access would be provided between the two wall tiers for maintenance purposes.
 Additionally, the walls would be fully landscaped with ornamental grasses and plantings.